mltomlins0n/QANotes/PegaNotes (CSA).md

 An instance of a ruleset is a **ruleset version**.
 Updating the contents of a ruleset creates a new version of that ruleset.

 You identify each ruleset by its name and version number.
 For example, an application to process expense reports includes a ruleset named Expense.
-You refer to the ruleset as Expense:01-02-03, where Expense is the name of the ruleset and 01-02-03 is the version number.
+You refer to the ruleset as Expense: 01-02-03, where Expense is the name of the ruleset and 01-02-03 is the version number.

 Ruleset numbers start at 01-01-01 and can increase to 99-99-99.